CKC-Technologies/woocommerce-tunl-payment-gateway/readme.txt

 1. The Tunl Payment Gateway plugin allows your customer to complete their payment without ever leaving your site.
 2. Automatically process refunds from your WordPress dashboard with the Tunl plugin.
 3. Create your API & Secret keys on the Settings page of your Tunl Merchant Account.
-4. Configure your Tunl Payment Gateway plugin by entering your API & Secret keys in the Settings page.
+4. Configure your Tunl Payment Gateway plugin by authenticating your API & Secret keys in the Settings page.

 == Changelog ==